Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 The one constant: oxidation always occurs at the anode, and reduction always occurs at the cathode.

-Three factors determine which species are discharged at each electrode:
+Three factors determine which species are preferentially discharged at each electrode:

 Position in the electrochemical series: Species with more positive E∘ values are preferentially reduced at the cathode.
-At the anode, species with more negative E∘ (for the reverse reaction) are preferentially oxidised.
+At the anode, species with more negative E∘ for the reduction half-reaction are more easily oxidised.

 Concentration of ions: A high concentration of a particular ion can shift the product.
-For example, concentrated NaCl(aq) favours ClX2 at the anode rather than OX2.
+For example, concentrated NaCl(aq) favours ClX2 at the anode rather than OX2 from water.

-Nature of electrodes: Inert electrodes (graphite, platinum) do not participate.
-Reactive electrodes (e.g. copper) may dissolve at the anode.
+Nature of electrodes: Inert electrodes (graphite, platinum) do not participate in electrode reactions.
+Reactive electrodes (e.g. copper) may dissolve at the anode, altering the products entirely.

 4.3 Worked example: Electrolysis of dilute sulfuric acid